-The core group is elected every year during the CELEP annual meeting and is composed of European members and African partners.
-The contribution of the members to the core group is on a voluntary basis.
-They advise and guide the focal point of the Coalition.
-The focal point therefore regularly informs the core group and asks their collaboration.
+The Core Group is elected every year during the AGM and is composed of representatives of European members and African partners.
+The contribution of the members to the Core Group is on a voluntary basis.
+They advise and guide the Focal Point of the Coalition.
+The Focal Point regularly informs the Core Group and requests their collaboration.

 - Focal Point

-The CELEP focal point is elected on an annual basis during the annual meeting of the Coalition by the European members and the Eastern African partners.
+The CELEP Focal Point is elected on an annual basis during the AGM by the European members and the Eastern African partners.
 It rotates among the different European members of CELEP.
-Contributions of the European members are required to assure a minimal functioning of the focal point.
+Contributions of the European members are required to assure a minimal functioning of the Focal Point.

-- To coordinate and monitor the functioning of the Coalition and to follow up on the organisational issues and the different engagements of the members and partners, as agreed upon during the annual meeting.
+- To coordinate and monitor the functioning of the Coalition and to follow up on the organisational issues and the different engagements of the members and partners, as agreed upon during the AGM;

-- To Identify (unforeseen) lobby opportunities and to mobilise EU members and African partners regarding these opportunities.
+- To identify lobby opportunities (also unforeseen ones) and to mobilise European members and Eastern African partners regarding these opportunities;

-- To follow up on the specific focal point pledges, agreed upon at the annual meeting.
+- To follow up on the plans agreed at the AGM.